 Fundamental to Cloud Business

-The emergence of the SDDC has been an important shift in service models, enabling many smaller business to access compute, network, and storage elements that they did not have access to before, because of the expense of building out infrastructure.
+The emergence of the SDDC has been an important shift in service models, enabling a smaller business to access compute, network, and storage elements that they did not have access to before, because of the expense of building out infrastructure.
 The arrival of the SDDC has also fundamentally changed the way enterprise IT architects think about deploying and accessing applications, driving more and more functions into the cloud.